 If you are an instrumentation engineer designing systems for offshore oil and gas platforms, you don’t need us to tell you about corrosion damage.
-It’s a huge and well-recognised problem, especially for projects with very long lifecycles.
+It’s a huge and well-recognized problem, especially for projects with very long lifecycles.
 In fact, you may already be specifying instrumentation components manufactured from 6Mo to help circumvent the issue.
 But this does not necessarily guarantee maximum long term performance.

 Absolutely nothing.
 It provides unsurpassed corrosion resistance and is ideal for applications in harsh, high salinity environments.
 Providing that none of the processes involved in creating the alloy, or manufacturing components from it, has affected its properties.
 And therein lies the problem.

 Research by the Norwegian petroleum industry found that although the existing international standards for 6Mo defined appropriate processing methods for the manufacture of pipes, these methods were not suited to the production of small-bore instrumentation components such as fittings, valves, and manifolds.
 The outcome was NORSOK M-650 – a standard which lays down stringent quality specifications for specialist alloys such as 6Mo, and verifies that a company has the expertise and equipment to manufacture reliable products from these materials.

 Simple.
 Make sure that your supplier complies with the NORSOK M-650 standard for the production of 6Mo parts.
 This, in turn, ensures that they source raw material from a company that also meets the standard.

 For instrumentation products, Parker pioneered NORSOK M-650 compliant 6Mo instrumentation components and was first to market with a comprehensive range of valves, manifolds, tubes and fittings that meet the standard.